amplication/docs/docs/custom-code/add-business-logic.md

 import { UserFindUniqueArgs } from "./base/UserFindUniqueArgs";
 ```

-3. Add the following function at the bottom of the file.
+3. Add the following function to the bottom of the *UserService* class.

 ```javascript
 async resetPassword(args: UserFindUniqueArgs): Promise<User> {